visforvali/eng201-oer/_pages/alt-grading.md

 {:.no_toc}

 > ##### Attention!
-> Low-stakes writing is scored on the basis of completion.
+> Low-stakes writing assignments are scored on the basis of completion.
 Submissions that actively engage with the material and are unafraid of "getting things wrong" on the way to figuring things out are accepted for full credit.
 If I can't accept a submission for credit for substantive reasons, I'll DM you privately to let you know. **In short: Unless you hear otherwise from me, you know your submission received full credit.**
 {: .block-danger }

 Low-stakes writing work, i.e. weekly #🙋classroom posts or #team activities on Discord, asks you to organize your thoughts about the course material and your research hypothesis and practice using the writing conventions of your discipline to articulate your thoughts.
 Low-stakes writing assignments are designed to be repurposed in your qualitative research project, but you can't reuse the same pieces of writing across multiple assignments (unless the assignment asks you to scaffold or cumulatively build on them).